splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

   * Name your integration.

   * Import your WIF configuration.
+Learn more at :ref:`gcp-prereqs-authenticate`.

   * Add your projects.

   * Select your access token.

-5. Select the data to import.
+5. Select the data to import:

   * Specify which GCP services you want to monitor.